lolitemaultes/Altema/README.md

 3. Download the GED file manually
 4. Use Altema for comprehensive media backup

-## Browser Compatibility

-- **Chrome/Edge**: Full support
-- **Firefox**: Full support
-- **Safari**: Not tested

-## Limitations

-- Only works on memories pages where photos are displayed
-- Requires active Ancestry login session
-- Some private trees may have restricted access
-- GED download depends on Ancestry's API availability

 ## Privacy

 - Script runs entirely in your browser